Ashirvaddubey/finance-tracker/README.md

 - **Advanced Analytics:** Visualize your spending with interactive charts and reports.
 - **Bank-Grade Security:** Your data is encrypted and protected.
 - **Multi-User Support:** Personalized dashboards for every user.
+- **Theme Switching (Light/Dark Mode):** Personalize your experience with a single click from your profile.
+- **Integrated Chatbot Assistant:** Get instant help, tips, and answers to your questions right inside the app.

 ---